nikestep/grunt-html-angular-validate/README.md

 The path to write a JSON report of validation and linting output to after completion.
 Set to `null` to not create this file.

+###options.w3clocal
+Type: `String`
+Default value: `null`

+Use this when running a local instance of the W3C validator service (e.g. `http://localhost:8080`).
+Do not use in conjunction with
+`options.w3cproxy`.

 ###options.w3cproxy
 Type: `String`
 Default value: `null`

 The proxy to the W3C validator service.
-Use this when running a local instance of the W3C validator service (e.g. `http://localhost:8080`).
+Use this as an alternative when running a local instance of the W3C validator service (e.g. `http://localhost:8080`).
+Do not use in conjunction with `optinos.w3clocal`.

 ### Usage Examples